-Based on previous research about deep brain stimulation and the effects of magnetic waves on the brain, TMS and dTMS/rTMS involve passing magnetic waves through the scalp into a portion of the brain over the course of an approximately 30-minute session, for several sessions per week.
+Based on previous research about deep brain stimulation and the effects of magnetic waves on the brain, TMS and dTMS/rTMS involve passing magnetic waves through the scalp into a portion of the brain over the course of approximately 30-minute sessions, several times per week.
 Just as Faraday’s experiments proved that a current can be induced in a circuit through changes in a nearby magnetic field, fluctuating or changing magnetic fields also induce changes in the brain’s neurons.

 How TMS Affects the Brain

 The exact mechanisms for TMS therapy are not completely understood.
 When experiments first began, noticeable changes were noted but the mechanism for the action could not be properly explained.
 Today, after much research, two possible hypotheses are commonly accepted as accurate explanations.
 One is that the magnetic waves used in TMS therapy affect certain neural pathways in the brain, interrupting and changing the signals sent through the brain, decreasing depression, and ‘normalizing’ a person’s mood.